DIRACGrid/diracx-web/docs/user/Dashboard/list_and_share_applications.md

    - :bulb: A context menu will appear.
 2. Select **Delete**.
    - :bulb: The group and all its application instances will disappear from the sidebar.

-### Share and import the settings of an application

-1. **Share**: You can export the status of an app by clicking on the share button in the top-right corner of the screen.
-After clicking, you can select which group and app you want to share and then copy a text corresponding to the states of the selected applications.

-2. **Import**: Next to the export button you can find the import button.
-You can paste into the window opened by the button the text corresponding to one or multiple shared apps.
-This will create a new group named *Imported App* with the imported applications and their settings.

 **Good to know:** When switching to a new version, the settings you are trying to import may no longer be valid.
 In this case, a new window will appear, offering to resolve the issue by updating the state copied to your clipboard.
 This updated version preserves your imported rules as much as possible.